-ARTIFICIAL INTELLIGENCE Finland has contributed to the development of AI technologies and expertise from the very start.
+ARTIFICIAL INTELLIGENCE Finland has contributed to the development of AI from the very beginning of the industry.
 Finland has progressive legislation when it comes to promoting data access and sharing, so the necessary data access for AI is available.

 CULTURE